Paradise Lost: Sin

 Sin is the first female character presented in the epic and is introduced in Book 2.
-She is described to have a monstrous serpentine form such as Homer’s Scylla in The Odyssey and Edmund Spenser’s Error in The Faerie Queene.
-She is Satan’s daughter and is born in Heaven through parthenogenesis (2.757-760).
+She is described to have a monstrous serpentine form such as Homer's Scylla in The Odyssey, Edmund Spenser's Error in The Faerie Queene, and the Greek myth of Lamia.
+She is Satan's daughter and lover, born in Heaven through parthenogenesis (2.757-760).
 After the angels fall from Heaven, God charges Sin with the responsibility of guarding the gates of Hell (2.850-853).